 Known by different names in different states, gol gappe or phuchka ranks top in the list of street foods.
-A crispy, fried bite-sized hollow puffed ball; filled with mashed potatoes, peas, onion, tomatoes, coriander; served with flavoured tamarind water is an absolute delight to your mouth.
-People all over our country had phuchka at least once, and little did they know that this snack is totally vegan and plant based.
+A crispy, fried bite-sized hollow puffed ball; filled with mashed potatoes, peas, onion, tomatoes, and coriander; served with flavored tamarind water is an absolute delight to your mouth.
+People all over our country had phuchka at least once, and little did they know that this snack is vegan and plant-based.

-People in India love Samosas, and for good reasons.
-This traditionally vegan snack is made of triangle fried or baked pastry with a savoury filling which includes spiced potatoes, chickpea, onions and accompanied by green chutney for samosa sauce.
+People in India love Samosas and for good reasons.
+This traditionally vegan snack is made of triangle fried or baked pastry with a savory filling that includes spiced potatoes, chickpeas, and onions and accompanied by green chutney for samosa sauce.

 If you want to try a more healthy vegan option, then this popular South Indian dish is a must-have.
 Made with fermented batter which consists of lentils and rice, plain dosas are a great option for breakfast.

 One of the most popular dishes in North India is chhole bhature.
 This dish is a combination of chana masala and puri, a round-shaped fried bread made out of maida or flour.